How to Book Connecting Staterooms on a Cruise Ship

 Ask the agent to put a courtesy hold on a set of adjoining staterooms if you get a quote that sounds like it meets your needs.
 Cruise lines often let you hold rooms for several days without putting down a deposit.
 That locks in your price and room choice until you make a final decision.

-If you are not traveling with another party, but have a large family, connecting staterooms might be cheaper than booking one large, high-capacity room.
-Ask the agent to compare large rooms and connectors in various categories when planning your trip.
+If you are not traveling with another party, but have a large family, connecting cabin cabins might be cheaper than booking one large, high-capacity room.
+Ask the travel agent to compare large rooms and connectors in various categories when planning your trip.

-Connecting staterooms are often more convenient and private than a large family room because you get two full bathrooms and two separate sleeping areas.
+Connecting cabins are often more convenient and private than a large family suite because you get two full bathrooms and two separate sleeping areas.